letheanVPN/documentation/README.md

 # Documentation

-Editing this could be done all on github, the docs/ folder has the markdown files merging PR's will automatically update the documentation website.
+Editing this could be done all on GitHub, the docs/ folder has the markdown files Merging PR's will automatically update the documentation website.

 ## Install deps